 You can lodge a request for congratulatory messages up to two months before the celebration.

-You can also request a belated message up to one month after the birthday or wedding anniversary has passed.
+You can also request a belated message up to six months after the birthday or wedding anniversary has passed.
 For eligible occasions, requests received within six months after the occasion will be passed to Government House in Canberra for their consideration for a belated message from The Queen.

 Where will the message be delivered?